I am the founder and sole member of the National Association of

 Several professors at the Graduate Theological Union, GTU, in Berkeley said they were impressed by this, and one nationally known Catholic expert in this area first said it was impossible and then when he checked it a second time and found it worked he said it was amazing.

-- I have a collection of other pages which have an apologetic angle.
-The following link leads to index page of these pages on apologetics, miracles, religion, and science.
+- I have a collection of other pages Catholic and Christian miracles.
+I also have a index page on religion and science.

 - Have called into radio shows to defend the faith.
 One host has asked for these calls.
 I have also appeared on broadcast and cable TV.